-To operate like a PPG, push the wave FLOW button and turn on "Use Upper Wavetable", turn off "Waveform Smoothing", and turn off "Wavetable Smoothing".
-For a complete explanation of what these three buttons do, refer to the Waveflow section.
-But, to put it in a nutshell, the PPG did not have interpolation when changing from one waveform in a wavetable to another, and it also did not have interpolation when changing from one pitch or note to another.
-Finally, it would not stop at the highest waveform in a given wavetable if you modulated past the last position in the wavetable, but rather it kept going into wavetable P30 which is the "upper wavetable".
-With these three settings, you are most of the way to being able to make a PPG sound.
+To operate like a PPG, press the wave FLow button and turn on "Use Upper Wavetable," turn off "Waveform Smoothing," and turn off "Wavetable Smoothing."
+For a complete explanation of what these three buttons do, refer to "About Wave Flow" on page 18.
+In short, the PPG did not have interpolation when changing from one waveform in a wavetable to another.
+Also, it did not have interpolation when changing from one pitch or note to another.
+Finally, it would not stop at the highest waveform in a given wavetable if you modulated past the last position in the wavetable, but rather it kept going into wavetable P30 which is the "upper wavetable."
+Using these three settings, you are most of the way to making the 3rd Wave sound like a PPG.